Morena (political party): Ideology

 The party advocates an alternative security strategy to the war on drugs, which was implemented in the country during the presidency of Felipe Calderón (2006–2012) and which they oppose, arguing that it is a "failed" strategy that has only sown "insecurity and instability" among Mexicans.
 Among other things, they advocate the legalization of drugs, such as marijuana, considering that such a proposal would make it possible to find "mechanisms for peace and the reconstruction of the social fabric".

-Contrary to other parties of the left, MORENA has not sought to reduce inequality by increasing taxes on the wealthy.
+Contrary to other parties of the left, MORENA has not sought to reduce inequality by increasing taxes on the wealthiest.
 Instead, the party has focused on reducing the pay gap between lower-level employees and high-level government workers' salaries, such as politicians and judges, through austerity measures.
 The party announced support for a plan by López Obrador to cut salaries of higher-ranking public officials (including the president), lay off up to 70 percent of non-unionized federal workers, and reduce spending by cracking down on corruption and tax fraud.
 As Article 94 of the Mexican Constitution prohibits reducing the salary of judges at any time during their appointment to maintain judicial independence, judges on the Supreme Court took a 25% pay cut starting in 2019.

-Initially, MORENA’s political strategy focused on anti-big business, anti-bourgeoisie, and anti-neoliberalism, using socialist rhetoric to gain the support of the Mexican lower middle class.
-It was later downplayed to gain the support of business leaders.